mariaphilo2024/GeoStem-Documentation/Introduction/Introducion.md

 **How It Works:**
 - Generates detailed **reports** on:

    - Inquiry volumes and response rates.

    - Claims resolution efficiency.

    - Invoice approvals and payment statuses.

    - Provides analytics to help executives and management make data-driven decisions.

 GeoStem simplifies the end-to-end fuel procurement workflow, enabling seamless collaboration between customers, executives, and sellers.

-## Introduction
+## GeoStem on ABP FrameWork
 The **GEOSTEM** project is built on the **ABP (ASP.NET Boilerplate Platform)**.
 ABP is an open-source application framework built on top of .NET.
 ABP enforces a layered architecture including Application, Domain, Infrastructure, and Presentation layers promoting clean separation of concerns and making it easier to manage dependencies and maintain code.
 It supports **Domain-Driven Design (DDD)** principles and offers guidance for defining entities, value objects, and domain services. .
 ABP allows to develop applications as a collection of independent modules, which makes it easy to add, replace, or extend functionality.
 Modules can be reused across multiple projects, and ABP provides a set of pre-built modules to accelerate development.

  The  **GEOSTEM** project consists of two key components: a backend API developed with **ASP.NET-Core** and a front-end UI developed with **Angular**.
 Both components are built on the **ABP Framework**.